d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │   (setq enable-recursive-minibuffers t))
   └────

+  I recommend to give Orderless completion a try, which is different from the prefix TAB completion used by the basic default completion system or in shells.

+  ┌────
+  │ ;; Optionally use the `orderless' completion style.
+  │ (use-package orderless
+  │   :init
+  │   ;; Configure a custom style dispatcher (see the Consult wiki) │   ;; (setq orderless-style-dispatchers '(+orderless-dispatch) │   ;;       orderless-component-separator #'orderless-escapable-split-on-space) │   (setq completion-styles '(orderless basic)
+  │ 	completion-category-defaults nil
+  │ 	completion-category-overrides '((file (styles partial-completion))))) └────

+  The `basic' completion style is specified as fallback in addition to `orderless' in order to ensure that completion commands which rely on dynamic completion tables, e.g., `completion-table-dynamic' or `completion-table-in-turn', work correctly.
+See `+orderless-dispatch' in the [Consult wiki] for an advanced Orderless style dispatcher.
+Additionally enable `partial-completion' for file path expansion. `partial-completion' is important for file wildcard support.
+Multiple files can be opened at once with `find-file' if you enter a wildcard.
+You may also give the `initials' completion style a try.

   See also the [Vertico Wiki] for additional configuration tips.
 For more general documentation read the chapter about completion in the [Emacs manual].
 If you want to create your own completion commands,